 SimpleShowing is currently offers services Dallas, San Antonio, Austin and Houston markets.
 To get started, request a free home valuation.

 Who Pays a Real Estate Agent's Commission in Texas?

 On occasion in some real estate transactions, one agent will work for both the buyer and the seller in Texas.
-Other times, the homeowner may handle the sale of their house – called "for sale by owner".
+Other times, the homeowner may handle the sale of their house – referred to as FSBO or "for sale by owner".

 However, most of the time, sellers and buyers both have their own real estate agents in Texas.
 Each agent is tasked with looking out for their respective client’s best interests while also working together toward the common goal of finalizing the sale of the home.

 You already know that a seller’s agent charges his or her client a commission once the home is sold.

 However, many homebuyers in Texas hear this and assume that means they don’t have to pay their agent.
 Many agents even market themselves by explaining to potential clients that their services are free.
 As it turns out, that’s not completely true.